 I hope you like the look of our new wood grain finishes!
 If you have any questions about it, or if we can be of any other help with any aspect of our harps, please feel free to email or call us any time!

 The Wood Grain Finish can be applied to any of our harps – the Delight, the Legend and the Infinity.
-The cost for the Wood Grain Finish is $1,100 over and above the base price (bass price?) of the Classic Black finish, regardless of the size.
+The cost for the Wood Grain Finish is $800.00 to $1,400 over and above the base price (bass price?) of the Classic Black finish, depending on the model.
 The WGF also adds about 10 days to the overall build process, so it’s about a month from the time we start your harp until it’s completed and ready to send to you.